sree0831/MSP-4/README.md

     - Register a new account or login to existing one.
     - See the account profile.
     - Registered User can update their profile and view order summary in their profiles.
-    - Search individual products from anywhere trough the searchbar on the navbar.
+    - Search individual products from anywhere through the searchbar on the navbar.
     - Add to cart.
     - Visualise a list of the final order and change that order (remove or edit)
     - Add contact details and payment option